-Co-hosted by Penn State’s College of Agricultural Sciences, the Pennsylvania Department of Agriculture and Penn State’s Center for Security Research and Education, the event will be held on May 24-26, 2021.
+Co-hosted by Penn State’s College of Agricultural Sciences, the Pennsylvania Department of Agriculture and Penn State’s Center for Security Research and Education, the conference will be held in Boalsburg, PA, USA.
+The event, initially planned for May 24-26 2021, has been rescheduled for November 29-December 1, 2021.

 The goal of the conference is to review successes and learnings from past experiences as well as to explore new areas for action for the control of animal diseases.
 Speakers will address a variety of diseases including foot and mouth disease (FMD), African swine fever (ASF), highly pathogenic avian influenza (HPAI) and Newcastle disease (NDV), from different perspectives e.g. surveillance, diagnosis, economic impact, and strategies for mitigating/minimizing risk.